chris-kaiser-7/go-rest-template/README.md

 - Add usage resolution to be configurable per api key
 - Better err handling by adding retries
 - A more useful id for clients to use instead of db id.
 Make username+apikey_name unique and use apikey_name as an ID
-- currently the latest usage of key is limited by resolution for accuracy. latest key should return an accruate timestamp where usage is less accurate.
+- Currently the latest usage of key is limited by resolution for accuracy.
+Latest key should return an accruate timestamp where usage is less accurate.
+- review timezone logic
+- update internal data to do batch queries

 ## Greenlight